Philosophy of biology: Overview

 Ideas drawn from philosophical ontology and logic are being used by biologists in the domain of bioinformatics.
 Ontologies such as the Gene Ontology are being used to annotate the results of biological experiments in model organisms in order to create logically tractable bodies of data for reasoning and search.
-The ontologies are species-neutral graph-theoretical representations of biological types joined together by formally defined relations.
+The ontologies are species-neutral graph-theoretical representations of biological types joined by formally defined relations.

-Philosophy of biology has become a visible, well-organized discipline, with its own journals, conferences, and professional organizations.
-The largest of the latter is the International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB).
+The philosophy of biology is a discipline with its own journals, conferences, and professional organizations.
+The largest such organization is the International Society for the History, Philosophy, and Social Studies of Biology.

 Biological laws and autonomy of biology

 A prominent question in the philosophy of biology is whether biology can be reduced to lower-level sciences such as chemistry and physics.
 Materialism is the view that every biological system including organisms consists of nothing except the interactions of molecules; it is opposed to vitalism.
 As a methodology, reduction would mean that biological systems should be studied at the level of chemistry and molecules.
 In terms of epistemology, reduction means that knowledge of biological processes can be reduced to knowledge of lower-level processes, a controversial claim.

 Holism in science is the view that emphasizes higher-level processes, phenomena at a larger level that occur due to the pattern of interactions between the elements of a system over time.
 For example, to explain why one species of finch survives a drought while others die out, the holistic method looks at the entire ecosystem.
 Reducing an ecosystem to its parts in this case would be less effective at explaining overall behavior (in this case, the decrease in biodiversity).
 As individual organisms must be understood in the context of their ecosystems, holists argue, so must lower-level biological processes be understood in the broader context of the living organism in which they take part.
 Proponents of this view cite our growing understanding of the multidirectional and multilayered nature of gene modulation (including epigenetic changes) as an area where a reductionist view is inadequate for full explanatory power.